Marengd/kwoot/README.md

 <img src="/docs/assets/images/header_definitive.jpg" alt="Close – up van een mobiele telefoon omringd door duisternis met de tekst Kanye West, Word of Wisdom Generator op het scherm." width="100%">

+This is the repository of <a href="https://danianmarengo.nl">Danian Marengo</a>, his Kanye West quote generator.
+This website was created for the project Web App from Scratch <a href="https://github.com/cmda-minor-web/web-app-from-scratch-2223">Web App from scratch</a>, which is part of the <a href="https://github.com/cmda-minor-web">Minor Web design and Development</a> at the <a href="https://www.hva.nl/">Amsterdams university of applied sciences</a>, as part of the program <a href="https://www.hva.nl/opleidingen/communication-and-multimedia-design?gclid=Cj0KCQiAgaGgBhC8ARIsAAAyLfFCp5OTcBLGcx-_uMWa2sowONOebB19jLA1KMt2yEmVFGWaHdsi9DwaAq0PEALw_wcB">Communication and Multimedia design.</a>

 <br>

 ## Overview
-Welcome to my Github project for the project Web App From Scratch <a href="https://github.com/cmda-minor-web/css-to-the-rescue-2223">CSS To the Rescue</a>, which is part of the <a href="https://github.com/cmda-minor-web">Minor Web design and Development</a> at the <a href="https://www.hva.nl/">Hogeschool van Amsterdam</a>, as part of the program <a href="https://www.hva.nl/opleidingen/communication-and-multimedia-design?gclid=Cj0KCQiAgaGgBhC8ARIsAAAyLfFCp5OTcBLGcx-_uMWa2sowONOebB19jLA1KMt2yEmVFGWaHdsi9DwaAq0PEALw_wcB">Communication and Multimedia design.</a>
+The front- end of this website has been completely developed using vanilla JavaScript, without using frameworks such as Angular, React or Vue.
+To generate quotes spoken by Kanye West, this website utilizes the <a href="https://kanye.rest">Kanye.rest</a> API.
 <br>

 ## Getting started